grafana/mimir/docs/sources/operating-grafana-mimir/plan-capacity.md

 ### Store-gateway

-The [store-gateway]({{< relref "../architecture/store-gateway.md">}}) component resources’ utilization is determined by the number of queries per second and active series.
+The [store-gateway]({{< relref "../architecture/store-gateway.md">}}) component resources’ utilization is determined by the number of queries per second and active series before ingesters replication.

 Estimated required CPU, memory, and disk space:

 - CPU: 1 core every 10 queries per second
 - Memory: 1GB every 10 queries per second
-- Disk: 12GB every 1 million active series
+- Disk: 13GB every 1 million active series

 > **Note:** The CPU and memory requirements are computed by estimating 1 CPU core and 1GB per query, an average query latency of 1s when reaching the store-gateway, and only 10% of queries reaching the store-gateway.

 > **Note**: The disk requirement has been estimated assuming 2 bytes per sample for compacted blocks (both index and chunks), the index-header being 0.10% of a block size, a scrape interval of 15 seconds, a retention of 1 year and store-gateways replication factor configured to 3.
 The resulting estimated store-gateway disk space for one series is 13KB.

-**How to estimate the number of active series:**
+**How to estimate the number of active series before ingesters replication:**

 1. Query the number of active series across all your Prometheus servers:
    ```